wusticality/dotfiles/README.md

 ## Loading / saving sound settings

 When you reinstall Linux, use `alsamixer` to setup your sound settings.
 There are two bash functions called `load_alsa` and `save_alsa`.
 After configuring your sound settings via `alsamixer`, make sure to type `save_alsa` in the terminal to regenerate the `~/.config/asound.state` file.
 This is loaded when your system is rebooted and will ensure that your sound preferences are restored.

+## Numlock

+You'll need to install the following program to enable numlock on startup:

+`sudo apt install numlockx`